mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 **Duration:** 10 minutes

 You play a soothing melody that conjures strange memories of a dream-like world.
 Until the spell ends, magic can't put you to sleep.

+### _The Cleansing Waves_

+_Level 3 Abjuration/Rhythmancy (Bard)_

+**Casting Time:** Action\
+**Range:** Self\
+**Components:** V (functions even if you are in an area affected by magical silence), S, M (a Musical Instrument worth 1+ GP)\
+**Duration:** Concentration, up to 1 minute

+Until the spell ends, an aura of spectral water and healing energy surrounds you in a 10-foot Emanation.
+While in the aura, creatures are immune to the effects of magical silence, such as the _Silence_ spell, and the effects of magical Darkness, such as the _Darkness_ spell.
+Such creatures can speak, hear, and see normally, and they are able to use Verbal components to cast spells.
+The aura does not dispel any spells or magical effects causing silence or Darkness, but if the aura is contained completely within an area of magical silence or magical Darkness, any such magical sound or light stops at the edge of the sphere and cannot travel in or out of it.

 ### _Command Melody_